ishanjmukherjee/cpp-practice-and-notes/README.md

 Many programs in this repo are modified from (or even exactly the same as) those appearing in [CS 211: Fundamentals of Computer Programming II](https://www.mccormick.northwestern.edu/computer-science/academics/courses/descriptions/211.html).
+Some notes are from MIT OCW's [6.096 Introduction To C++](https://ocw.mit.edu/courses/6-096-introduction-to-c-january-iap-2011/).

 # Notes on C++